blib-la/hyv/docs/10_b_PARALLEL_AGENTS_WORK_MERGED_TOGETHER.md

 }
 ```

-## Assigning Tasks to the Agents
+### Delegating Tasks to Agents

-Assign tasks to your agents.
-These tasks are performed concurrently due to the use of `Promise.all`.
+Next, assign tasks to the agents.
+The usage of `Promise.all` ensures that these tasks are executed
+concurrently.

 ```typescript
 const mainTask = { task: "Write a simple React todo-list app, be creative" };